Eddie Murray: Last seasons (1996–1997)

 Murray was traded back to Baltimore on July 21, 1996 for pitcher Kent Mercker.
 Murray played in 64 games for the Orioles, hitting for .257, 34 RBIs, 10 home runs and 59 hits.
 On September 6, he hit his 500th career home run off Felipe Lira.
-The home run came came exactly one year after Ripken broke Lou Gehrig's streak of 2,130 consecutive games played.
+The home run came exactly one year after Ripken broke Lou Gehrig's streak of 2,130 consecutive games played.
 Having reached the 3,000-hit plateau in 1995, Murray became the third player with 3,000 hits and 500 home runs, preceded by Willie Mays and Hank Aaron.
 Rafael Palmeiro, Alex Rodriguez, Albert Pujols, and Miguel Cabrera have since reached those milestones.

 Murray participated in the Orioles' playoff run, as the team advanced to the ALCS against the Yankees after having beat his old team Indians in the ALDS.
 In nine postseason games, he went 10-for-30 while hitting one home run.

 Murray signed as a free agent with the Anaheim Angels on December 18, 1996.
 His last MLB home run was with the Angels, off Bob Tewksbury in the second inning in a 4–3 loss on May 30.
 Murray was released by the Angels on August 14.

 On August 20, he was signed by the Dodgers.
 In nine total games with the Dodgers, he had a .286 batting average, 3 RBIs and 2 hits.

 He retired after the 1997 season with 504 home runs.
 As of 2025, Mickey Mantle is the only switch-hitter who hit more home runs (536).
 Murray hit a home run from both sides of the plate in 11 games; he retired tied with Chili Davis for first place in this category.
 Both sluggers were since passed by Mark Teixeira and Nick Swisher, who hit such home runs in 14 games, and Carlos Beltrán, with 13 such games.
+Murray had a hit in 2,062 games, making him one of seventeen players with at least 2,000 games with one hit.